Code as fast as thought: a beginner's guide to building a tailored editor with Neovim

 and these two goals should interest you if you are

-- Interested to make your editor truly your own, beyond just colorschemes
+- Interested to make your editor truly your own, tailored to your workflows and ergonomics

 - Tired of VSCode